JCruz-Dev/flex-cssgrid-notes/README.md

 `flex-wrap: wrap` - if is is going to have more lines.

 `flex-wrap: wrap-reverse` - This property modifies the cross axis direction from bottom to top.

+### Order

+Allows you to order the flex items.
+The default order is 0 You can use positive values from 1 and negative ones from -1